 I am very honored to have been invited to show one painting and one photograph (below) in an international exhibition of artists and writers,

-PEACEMAKING (PROJECT PEACE), that will open June 22 at Galerie Kerstan im Galerienhaus, Stuttgart, Germany.
+PEACEMAKING (PROJECT PEACE), June 22 - July 21, 2018 at Galerie Kerstan im Galerienhaus, Stuttgart, Germany.

 To view the catalog on line, with images and statements, connect here: